 One thing this taught me is how to appreciate love even more.
 Once we learn that relationships may be temporary, we start to appreciate the people around us more, we want to let them know how we feel, and how much we care about them while we still have the chance to.
 I realised the importance of making memories worth remembering with every friend I make in my life.

 When people leave or friendships fade (emotionally or physically), we shouldn’t delve into it, but rather into the lessons they teach us.
 Unless you’re doing something seriously wrong that pushes the people you love away (which is a separate discussion for some other time), you must remember that this happens not because you aren’t worthy of lovely friends or because you don’t deserve to have good things in life, it’s because everything in life is unpredictable and so are people.
 It is good to have people in your life.
 It is better when they make the choice of sticking with you in rain and shine.
 However, when the time comes and they decide to go, don’t beg them to stay.
-Being sad about it will be the human thing to do, but in the end, above all things, be grateful for the lessons they taught and brought into your life.
+Above all things, be grateful for the lessons they brought into your life.
 They were once everything you ever wanted.
 They were once your happiness.
 Don’t allow them to be the reason you start to look down on yourself – someone you will always have no matter what.

 Be of good cheer…because everything happens for a reason.